 Eating large and heavy hot meals may add to the problem.
 When you eat, the blood goes from your brain to your stomach to help digest the food, so keep meals small and frequent if you feel faint after eating.

 Avoid caffeine at night.
 Drinking less alcohol may also help.
 Your GP or a dietitian may suggest adding more salt to your diet.
 Don’t add extra salt without speaking to your GP or a dietitian first.

 You may find it useful to keep a diary of what triggers your symptoms and what makes them better or worse.
 This will help manage the problem.

 If you have low (or high) blood pressure, you may need to tell the relevant driving authority, depending on what you drive.

-Do note that you must contact your relevant licensing agency when you are diagnosed with Parkinson’s.
+Remember that you must contact your relevant driving licensing agency when you are diagnosed with Parkinson’s.